 For some people their closet floor is really messy, and so this mission can take a long time.
 That's OK!

-It's best to start by picking up things that don't even belong on the floor of your closet, such as hanging clothes that have fallen off their hanger.
+It's best to start by picking up things that don't even belong on the floor of your closet, such as hanging clothes that have fallen off

 Then, you can slowly tackle each area of your closet floor, moving methodically, to deal with various piles or items that you've placed there, perhaps hastily and then not dealt with again.